- FPGAs iCE40 series for a small form factor.

 IP cores: PI/PID, Park inverse, Clark inverse, Sin/Cos

 A BEMF observer is a sensorless control algorithm that estimates the rotor position of the PMSM, eliminating the need for physical sensors.
-The BEMF observer for PMSM on FPGA technology can be used in robotics, automation, and transportation. Â
+The BEMF observer for PMSM on FPGA technology can be used in robotics, automation, and transportation.

-By implementing this algorithm on an FPGA, businesses can achieve real-time control and high-performance motion control.
-It helps reduce energy costs, as FPGA-based BEMF observer can improve power conversion efficiency. Â
+By implementing this algorithm on this technology, businesses can achieve real-time control and high-performance motion control.
+It helps reduce energy costs, as BEMF observers can improve power conversion efficiency.

-Additionally, the flexibility and scalability of FPGA technology allows for easy updates and upgrades, making it a cost-effective solution in the long run. Â
+Additionally, the flexibility and scalability of FPGA technology allow the system to be easily updated, making it a cost-effective solution in the long run.

 Inkjet printer controller